sunfishcode/mustang/README.md

  - Support for spawning processes (`std::process::*`) is not implemented yet ([#34]).
  - No support for dynamic linking yet.
- - On unwind support on 32-bit x86 yet.

 [#34]: https://github.com/sunfishcode/mustang/issues/34